 - Makes 10 to 12 skewers

-- 6 cilantro roots, scraped and chopped (or a small handful of cilantro stems)
+- 6 cilantro roots* or a small handful cilantro stems, finely chopped

 - 1 tablespoon superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery)

-- 1 pound pork tenderloin or loin, thinly sliced at an angle into strips
+- 1 pound pork tenderloin or loin (454 g), thinly sliced at an angle into strips

-- 1. Soak the skewers in water for 1 hour to prevent them from burning.
+- 1. If using wooden or bamboo skewers, soak them in water for at least 1 hour to prevent them from burning.
 Meanwhile, combine all the ingredients but the pork in a large bowl and mix well.
 Add the pork and marinate for at least half an hour.

 - 2. Fire up the grill (preferably a charcoal one) and let it settle on medium or medium-high flames.